 Altaration: The Mystery of the Mass Revealed is a five week study on the Mass for teens that features powerful cinematography, inspiring presenters, and engaging workbook resources.
 Altaration uses humor, stories, and small group discussion to capture your teen’s attention and instill in them a deep and lasting love for the Mass.
 This will take place between the Jesus Christ and the Church thematic books.
 We also hope to have a teaching Mass at the end of the program.

 For more information, visit confirmationstudy.com/altaration

 Theology of the Body for Teens: Middle School Edition – 8th Grade Supplemental series

 Theology of the Body for Teens (TOB): Middle School Edition, Morality and Kingdom of God thematic books.
 The TOB curriculum is based on Saint John Paul II’s Theology of the Body, which offers a very positive message of the gift of sexuality as a good and essential part of love and life.
 It is our hope that this curriculum will provide your child(ren) with the knowledge and understanding they need concerning the meaning and purpose of their identity, their sexuality and of their very existence.

 You can visit TOBforTeens.com for more information on the program.

 All Saints Catholic Academy

 All Saints Catholic Academy is a regional Catholic school that is supported, in part, by Saint Margaret Mary Parish.
-Please see their website for more information.
+Please click here to visit their website.

 Protecting God’s Children